 Agile Terminologies you need to know

 The Agile approach has a whole set of commonly used terminologies that are essential to understanding their methodology.
-We’ve listed down the most fundamental terms you need to know to get started.
+Here’s some of the key terms which you can use to start!

-- Agile development – this is an umbrella term used to refer to methodologies for iterative software development.
+• Agile development – this is an umbrella term which project managers use to refer to methodologies for iterative software development.
 Some of the common methods include Lean, eXtreme Programming (XP), Scrum.

-- Scrum – this is where regular team meetings are held to evaluate the progress of a development phase.
-This methodology is commonly used in software development.
+• Scrum – this refers to regular team meetings that evaluate the progress of a development phase.
+This methodology is commonly by used by software developers.

-- Scrum of scrums – this is a technique that is used when multiple teams are working on the same product.
+• Scrum of scrums – this is a technique that a project manager will use when multiple teams are working on the same product.
 It enables operation for Scrum on a larger scale.

-- Scaled Agile – this is when Agile is scaled up to large programs or projects.
+• Scaled Agile – this is when organisations scale up Agile principles for large programs or projects.